Correctional Officer

 You mentioned prisoners making wine, weapons, tattoo guns and such, MacGyver-style.
 What's the most inventive thing you've ever seen a prisoner make?

-Asked by McGillis over 11 years ago
+Asked by McGillis almost 12 years ago

 one guy made a fairly good looking but fortunately non-functional, Sten gun in the furniture shop. that was clever, scary, also terribly stupid.